-On “our” side, we hire salespeople and expect them to be able to sell.
-We train them, provide them with the tools they need, and expect them to go forth and conquer.
-Many times they do because that is how true salespeople are hard-wired.
-Sometimes they don’t which forces us to make a change.
-But for financial institutions, we are essentially talking about building a sales organization from the ground up, which at a minimum is a very daunting task with many hurdles to overcome.
+In our organization, we hire salespeople and expect them to sell.
+We offer appropriate training, provide them with the tools they need to be successful, and expect them to go forth and conquer.
+They often do because that is how true salespeople are hard-wired.
+And, in the event that they don’t, we are sometimes forced to make changes within the organization.
+For financial institutions that lack a sales culture, we are essentially talking about building a sales organization from the ground up.
+At a minimum, this is a very daunting task with many hurdles to overcome.

-Conducting a sales assessment will give you a good idea of which people in your organization have the aptitude to thrive in a sales culture.
-By "aptitude," I mean employees who are great at active listening, communicating, and problem solving.
-You should also look for those who are persuasive, confident, and able to hear the word “no” over and over again without taking it personally or getting emotional.
-It may be that you have qualified salespeople in other parts of your institution, making some type of re-organization necessary.
-This could be difficult—change always is—but if you’re making the right changes for the right reasons, it’ll benefit your employees and organization as a whole when all is said and done.
+Evaluating your current sales staff will give you a good idea of which people in your institution have the aptitude to thrive in a sales culture.
+People who typically thrive in a sales role are great at active listening, communicating, and problem solving.
+Some other key skills that salespeople tend to have are that they are persuasive, confident, and able to hear the word “no” without taking it personally or getting emotional.
+You could have qualified salespeople in other parts of your institution, making some type of reorganization necessary.
+This could be challenging, as change usually is, but if your changes are being implemented to help your organization achieve long-term goals, it’ll benefit your employees and financial institution as a whole.

-The common notion is that all salespeople are motivated by money.
-After 28 years of sales management, I can categorically tell you that this is NOT the case.
-Money is always a contributing factor, but most of my more successful salespeople are motivated by other factors such as competitiveness and recognition among their peers and within the company.
-This is where your management skills come into play.
-The reason being that there are many varying egos that are necessary to appease, and each of them can potentially have different motivators, so it will take people-skills and good, strong leadership skills to accomplish that.
+A common misconception is that all salespeople are motivated by money.
+After over 40 years of sales management, I can categorically tell you that this is NOT always the case.
+Money is always a contributing factor, but some of my more successful salespeople are motivated by other factors such as competitiveness and recognition among their peers and within the company.
+This is where your management skills come into play, and it is okay to directly ask your sales staff what motivates them.
+Once you have an idea of your team’s motivators and demotivators, you can more accurately develop incentive programs that will actually incentivize your team to sell.

-Make sure your salespeople are trained to be product experts across all (or most) lines.
+3. Train your salespeople to be product experts

-Whether a loan officer is a true sales person or not, it’s nearly impossible for them to close business if they don’t understand what a product is or why you offer it.
-Knowing each of your products inside out will not only build a loan officer’s confidence, but will also help increase the number of products they sell per customer.
-How?
-Well, in a sales situation, knowledge really is power.
-Being an expert gives salespeople a sense of authority which they display through their body language, and customers pick up on it quickly.
+Whether a loan officer is a true salesperson or not, it’s nearly impossible for them to close business if they don’t understand what a product is or how your customers can benefit from it.
+Knowing your products inside out will not only build a loan officer’s confidence but will also help increase the number of products they sell per customer.
+In a sales situation, knowledge truly is power.
+Being a product expert gives salespeople a sense of authority that they display through their body language, and customers pick up on it quickly.
 It’s an age-old aspect of consumer behavior that will more than likely never change—we buy products (whether we need them or not) if someone we see as an authoritative expert tells us we need to.
 Plus, if your loan officers are knowledgeable about each of your products and their benefits, they will more than likely be able to see opportunities for cross-selling, thus, increasing the number of products sold per person.